 Where to buy tickets

-The best place to book tickets to see Beautiful is through the Aldwych Theatre’s website where you will buy tickets at face value with a booking fee.
+The best place to book tickets to see productions at the Aldwych Theatre is through their website where you will buy tickets at face value with a booking fee.
 There are some tickets deals available but always check the Aldwych’s website for a base price.

 Reviews from the Aldwych